 3.5.
 The followings bodies have announced their special prizes:

-– Art of the Goodness Foundation: Solo recital at the Immaculate Conception Church at Moscow in the 2020–2021 season for one of the contestants selected for the Third Round.
+As well the Special Prizes had founded St. Michael’s Church in Hamburg, Dane&Pole Organ Recital Concert Hall, Kaliningrad Cathedral, Philharmonic Societies of Kaliningrad, Perm, Krasnoyarsk, Tomsk, Belgorod, Organ festival in Krasnodar, Tavricheskaya Chapel and others.
+Art of the Goodness Foundation: Solo recital at the Immaculate Conception Church at Moscow in the 2022–2023 season for one of the contestants selected for the Third Round.

 4.1.
 The Organizing Committee shall cover all expenses of accommodation of contestants during the Competition.